bal-sm/repo-for-learning/systems/programming/python/qt_for_python/qt_for_python_from_official_docs/qt_for_python.md

 The following step-by-step process will guide you through the key elements of the QML based application and `PySide6` integration:

+> Qt for Python official docs is atrocious.

 1. First, let’s start with the following QML-based UI:

    [view.qml](08_Python-QML_integration/view.qml)